Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Deployment Case Studies

 Since these modified operators are less critical and not instrumented by \sysname{}, $V_{minority}$ increases proportionally with their computational complexity.
 Our infrastructure team leverages \sysname{}’s detection of high $V_{minority}$ to develop targeted kernel implementations.
 Once optimized through techniques like kernel fusion, the job’s $V_{minority}$ returns to a normal level.
 In this process, \sysname{} eliminates the need for manual identification, thereby accelerating anomaly diagnosis.

 Secondly, newly filtered data is continuously incorporated into the LLM for training. \sysname{} has successfully diagnosed anomalies arising from variance in the training data.
-In one specific case, the algorithm team attempts to train a Llama-80B model with data containing a sequence length of 64k, while the original training script is designed for sequence lengths of 4k. \sysname{} identifies a significant anomalous decline in MFU ($41\%$) on 512 H800 GPUs, accompanied by an increase in $V_{inter}$.
+In one specific case, the algorithm team attempts to train Llama-80B with data containing a sequence length of 64k, while the original training script is for sequence lengths of 4k. \sysname{} identifies a significant anomalous decline in MFU ($41\%$) on 512 H800 GPUs, accompanied by an increase in $V_{inter}$.

-After routing this anomaly to the infrastructure team, the root cause was identified in the dataloader, specifically in the attention mask generation process.
+After routing this anomaly with the root cause identified in the dataloader to the algorithm team, they validated that the regression was due to the attention mask generation process within the dataloader.
 When the sequence length is short, the latency incurred by mask generation is minimal.
 However, the complexity of mask generation scales as $O(L^2)$, where $L$ represents the sequence length.
 As a result, the dataloader experiences extremely poor performance when the sequence length increases to 64k.